Vacuity/rudi-core/README.md

 ## Placeholders

 EventHandlers describe responses that are triggered by an event.
 The handler's hyperdata is a template that may contain placeholders.
 These placeholders are swapped for their values just before the event is dispatched to the `<via:notify>`.
 The `${number}` placeholder, where "number" is an integer value, is reserved and is swapped for the groups captured by the event.
 The placeholders `${id}`, `${key}`, `${url}`, and `${token}` are also reserved and are swapped for the config values associated with the `<via:config>` API identity string.
-The API configuration settings are located in the api.config file.
+The API configuration settings are located in the settings.ini file.

 Custom placeholders may be used, and are swapped by custom TemplateProcessors, which are Java plugins that are called to process the EventHandler descriptions just prior to dispatch.
 See the JavaDoc for details.